 Make your Halloween decoration look awesome with this lovely DIY wreath crafted by Lara of Overstuffed using readymade polka dot ribbon bow, tulle and stiffened felt of white, orange and yellow colors.
 To craft one, get a rubber wreath and bind the tulle pieces one by one mixing the colors around the wreath, and make sure you are not leaving any space uncovered.
 Affix a ribbon bow and stiffened felt pieces at the bottom of the wreath to make it look pretty.
 You can read the complete tutorial here.

 Yarn Halloween wreath

 What about a cute yarn wreath in three colors of candy corn?
-This DIY wreath is a cool addition to hang on the bedroom door and wall.
-The wreath features a bat with yellow eyes that does not look very spooky but offers a perfect ghastly appearance.
-The lovely wreath also features candy corn decorations on one end.
+This DIY Halloween wreath is a cool addition to hang on the bedroom door and wall.
+The wreath features creepy spiders that creates a ghastly appearance.
+The lovely yarn wreath also features flower decorations on one end.
 Creating one at home would be great fun.
-If you are too lazy to DIY, buy one on Etsy for $20.

 Boo Halloween wreath

 You don’t need to decorate your wreath with ghastly elements to get your home in the Halloween spirit.
 This minimal black and white simple wreath does it all.
 It features a bats, cute ghosts, googly eyes, and a boo sign.
-The wreath is as simple as scary, you can buy it for $60.
+You can find similar wreaths on Etsy shop.

 Raven feather wreath